 The Supreme Court examined the implementation of the 2013 Act and the effectiveness of the measures taken by the government.
-The Court directed the Union and States to ensure that manual sewer cleaning is phased out and replaced with mechanised cleaning methods.
-The compensation for sewer deaths was increased from 10 lakhs to 30 lakhs.
-In cases of permanent disability due to hazardous cleaning the minimum compensation was set at 20 lakhs.
-The Court ordered a national survey of manual scavengers within one year conducted by the National Commission for Safai Karamcharis in collaboration with other state authorities.
+It directed the Union and States to ensure that manual sewer cleaning is phased out and replaced with mechanised cleaning methods.
+Further, compensation for sewer deaths was increased from Rupees 10 lakhs to Rupees 30 lakh and in cases of permanent disability due to hazardous cleaning, the minimum compensation was set at Rupees 20 lakhs.
+The Court also ordered a national survey of manual scavengers to be conducted within one year by the National Commission for Safai Karamcharis in collaboration with other state authorities.
 The government was directed to create a model contract for agencies engaged in sewer cleaning, ensuring strict compliance with safety standards and providing for the cancellation of contracts and blacklisting of violators.
 Additionally, rehabilitation programs for manual scavengers, including scholarships for children and training for alternative employment need to be strictly implemented.

 The Court emphasised that despite legislative measures, manual scavenging and sewer cleaning without safety equipment persisted due to weak enforcement and monitoring.
-The Court stated that manual scavenging is a form of forced labour and untouchability and that its eradication was essential for upholding the dignity of individuals, as guaranteed under Articles 21 and 23.
-The Court also acknowledged that previous surveys of manual scavengers were insufficient and a fresh national survey was mandated to ensure accurate identification and rehabilitation of manual scavengers.
+It stated that manual scavenging is a form of forced labour and untouchability and that its eradication was essential for upholding the dignity of individuals, as guaranteed under Articles 21 and 23.